arup-group/arc-components/CONTRIBUTING.md

 Most SVG icons that are exported contain a `fill` or a `stroke` color like `#1C1C1C` or `#fff`.
 The `arc-icon` component inherits the color(s) from its parent to style the SVG, so you can set the color property on the `arc-icon` element or an ancestor to change the color.
-In order to make the icons work in any theme, the `fill` and/or `stroke` attributes of the exported icons.svg need to be replaced with the `currentColor` value.
+In order to make the icons work in any theme, the `fill` and/or `stroke` attributes of the exported icons.svg needs to be replaced with the `currentColor` value.

 ```html
 <symbol id="arc-action-undo" viewBox="0 0 31 28">